IN THE SPOTLIGHT

 Ref.
-16. The Provocative Sales: Taking Control of the Customer Conversation by Matthew Dixon and Brent Adamson via Amazon
+16. The Strategic Sales: Taking Control of the Customer Conversation by Matthew Dixon and Brent Adamson via Amazon

 Ref.
 17. The Power of Habit: Why We Do What We Do In Life and Business by Charles Duhigg via Amazon

 Ref.
 18. The Power of Persuasion: How We’re Bought and Sold by R. Levine published in 2003 via Amazon